If you're in the market for a home equity loan, you'll want the best rate possible. Here's how to secure the best home equity loan rate.

 Before you sign this final offer letter, you want to be absolutely sure you understand what you’re signing on for, and it's crucial that you read the fine print of your home equity loan agreement.
 Things like the terms and conditions, including any penalties, fees, or rate adjustments, will be important to note, as will the repayment schedule and any potential risks associated with the loan.

-Home equity loans and HELOCs are great ways to access your home equity, but we’d be remiss not to mention a third option: Truehold’s Sale-Leaseback.
-By selling your home to Truehold in exchange for your home equity, you’re bypassing interest rates altogether –– affording you many of the same benefits of home equity loans or HELOCs.
-Keep living in the home you love for as long as you want, and enjoy the newfound freedom that your equity can offer, no interest needed!
+Home equity loans and HELOCs are great ways to access your home equity, but we’d be remiss not to mention a third option: Truehold’s Sell and stay transaction.
+By selling your home and cashing out your home equity, you’re bypassing interest rates altogether –– affording you many of the same benefits of home equity loans or HELOCs.
+Keep living in the home you love as a renter, and enjoy the newfound freedom that your equity can offer, no interest needed!

-No matter if you choose to tap into your home’s equity through a home equity loan, a home equity line of credit, or Truehold’s Sale-Leaseback, you’ll be delighted to see the difference freeing up this hard-earned equity can make.
-But without getting the best interest rate for a home equity loan, you might find yourself paying thousands of dollars in interest over the course of the loan –– making it all the more important that you put the above tips into practice, or consider partnering with Truehold to tap into your home equity.
+No matter if you choose to tap into your home’s equity through a home equity loan, a home equity line of credit, or Truehold’s sell and stay transaction, you’ll be delighted to see the difference freeing up this hard-earned equity can make.
+But without getting the best interest rate for a home equity loan, you might find yourself paying thousands of dollars in interest over the course of the loan –– making it all the more important that you put the above tips into practice, or consider working with Truehold to tap into your home equity.

-For more free financial resources from the Truehold team, take a trip to the Truehold library, where you’ll find thorough comparisons of loan products, tips for maximizing your home’s resale value, and information on our Sale-Leaseback.
+For more free financial resources from the Truehold team, take a trip to the Truehold library, where you’ll find thorough comparisons of loan products, tips for maximizing your home’s resale value, and information on our sell and stay transaction.

 Sources: